micah-e-cole/resume_llm_app/README.md

 ├── requirements.txt                  # Python dependencies
 ├── README.md                         # Project README for GitHub
 ├── my-reference.docx                 # Reference template for .docx file types (customize font/styles)
-├── Makefile (optional)               # Optional CLI helper for common commands ├── resumes/                          # Folder holding base resumes for each focus area (customize) │   ├── it_resume.json                    # Base resumes for IT roles
+├── styles.json                       # Style formatting to be used by Python's python-docx ├── Makefile (optional)               # Optional CLI helper for common commands ├── resumes/                          # Folder holding base resumes for each focus area (customize) │   ├── it_resume.json                    # Base resumes for IT roles